tbhatti/date-algo/README.md

 #### Question 2: How to check the input date is equal to today’s date or not using JavaScript ?

 ##### Answer
-There are two ways to check whether given date is today's date
-1. By sttng hours to 0 0 0 0
+_There are two ways to check whether given date is today's date_ _1.
+By sttng hours to 0 0 0 0_

 ```bash var today = new Date();
 var givenDate = new Date('2020-06-26');